JuliaAstro/LombScargle.jl/README.md

 The latest version of `LombScargle.jl` is available for Julia 1.0 and later versions, and can be installed with [Julia built-in package manager](https://julialang.github.io/Pkg.jl/stable/).
-In a Julia session, aftering the package manager mode with `]`, run the command
+In a Julia session, after entering the package manager mode with `]`, run the command

 ```julia
 pkg> add LombScargle